Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: conclusion

 \section{conclusion}

-This paper presents \ours, a vision-language framework that elevates connector relationships to first-class primitives in robotic assembly by extracting structured hierarchical graphs from instruction manuals and using them to achieve millimeter level pose alignment for robust execution.
-Our work reintroduces the often-overlooked ``last mile'' of assembly, connection understanding and execution, into the research agenda.
-By curating a diverse dataset with explicit connection annotations and establishing a realistic simulation benchmark that incorporates multiple connector modalities, we provide the community with both the motivation and the tools to develop and evaluate methods on more authentic, contact-rich assembly tasks.
-Consequently, \ours\ lays the groundwork for future advances in connector-aware manipulation, multimodal task understanding, and the development of generalizable assembly systems.
+This paper presents \ours, a vision-language framework that explicitly models connector relationships in robotic assembly.
+By extracting structured hierarchical graphs from manuals, our approach achieves millimeter-level pose alignment, enabling robust execution across complex tasks.
+We bridge the gap in connection understanding by curating a diverse dataset with explicit annotations and establishing a realistic simulation benchmark with multiple connector modalities.
+This work provides the community with the tools to develop and evaluate methods on authentic, contact-rich assembly scenarios.
+Ultimately, \ours\ lays the groundwork for future advances in connector-aware manipulation, multimodal task understanding, and the development of truly generalizable assembly systems.